Working with Congress: Activist Milestone #3

 RESULTS has long focused on sending handwritten letters to policymakers to show the depth of support for our campaigns – it takes more time to send a personalized letter by hand, and policymakers therefore “weigh” your opinions more seriously than those submitted in form e-mails.

 In your letter, be sure to request a reply and include all of your contact information.
 Once you’ve sent your letter, wait a few days and then call to make sure the aide that handles these issues received your letter.
-You can use our Action Center on the RESULTS website to search for the names of key policy aides.
-After using the above link to find your specific member of Congress, click on the “Staff” tab for a list of aides.
+You can use our Legislator Lookup on the RESULTS website to search for the names of key policy aides.
 If you cannot find or don’t know the aide that handles your issue, just call the office and ask.
+The email format for a member of the Senate or their staff is [email protected].
+The email format for a member of the House or their staff is [email protected].

-Note: All mail sent to congressional offices in Washington is now screened for anthrax, which can take 2 to 6 weeks to process.
-We suggest you fax a copy of your handwritten letter to Congress, mail or deliver your letter to the local district office, or contact your members of Congress via e-mail (which is less effective than a handwritten letter).
-You can find all the necessary contact information for your elected officials in the Action Center.
+Note: Mail sent to congressional offices in Washington is still being screened for biological agents.
+We suggest you scan a copy of your handwritten letter to the Washington office, mail or deliver your letter to the local district office, or contact your members of Congress via e-mail.

 Sample Letter to Congress